 Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
 However, it is also recognised in some cases 16 and 17 year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support.
 Local authority children's social care will be the lead agency for these children and should be contacted in the first instance.
-For general enquiries about support for young people who might be at risk of or experiencing homelessness in the borough, please contact Tower Hamlets Housing Options: Host@towerhamlets.gov.uk
+For general enquiries about support for young people who might be at risk of or experiencing homelessness in the borough, please contact Tower Hamlets Housing Options: <a href="https://doi.org/10.2016/journal.or

-36. CHILDREN AND THE COURT SYSTEM
+CHILDREN AND THE COURT SYSTEM